 4. Position your grow media around the standpipe.
 Fill up your grow bed with grow media to the height of the top part of the standpipe.
 To check if your grow media are high enough, fill your grow bed with water; These will expose low spots.

 5. Place the fish tank under your grow bed and fill up the tank with water once you have ensured that your grow bed has siphoned all the rinse water.

 6. Place the pump and pipes in the fish tank.
 Make sure it is stable.

 7. Turn on the pump to make sure your siphon works properly.

-8. Once you have completed the setup and cycled your system, you can start adding your fish and planting your crops.
+8. Once you have completed the setup and cycled your system, you can add your fish and plant your crops.

 If your bell siphon is not working correctly, there may be several reasons.
 The most common issues include:

 1. The bell siphon is not level or centered.

 A bell siphon must be level and centered in the grow bed.
 If it is not, the water may not drain properly, causing flooding or inadequate drainage.
 Check the positioning of the bell siphon and adjust it as necessary.

 2. The vent tube is clogged or not positioned correctly.